zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

          Required for destination type ``organization``.
 The ID of the connected organization the funds should be routed to, for example ``org_12345``.

-         **Please note:** ``me`` or the ID of the current organization are not accepted as an ``organizationId``.
+         **Note:** ``me`` or the ID of the current organization are not accepted as an ``organizationId``.
 After all portions of the total shipment amount have been routed, the amount left will be routed to the current organization automatically.